 Grapes should be planted 1” deeper than they were planted at the nursery, and spaced 8’ apart for maximum performance.
 The hole should be wide enough to spread out the roots.
 Insert a support stake, 2”–4” from the stem.
 Be sure the stake is as tall as you plan for the head.

 Plant in winter or early spring, pruning back top growth to two or three buds at planting time.

 Prune anytime from Dec. through Feb.
 The first growing season should produce several shoots from the buds left at planting time.
 Select the strongest shoot to train as the main trunk and head it back to the height you want.
 The second growing season should produce at least four lateral branches.
 Four or more laterals may be utilized to meet individual requirements, such as arbors, trellises, etc.

 When pruning back vines, always leave a finger or stub with three or four buds.
 Light summer pruning may hasten fruit development.
 Grapes may produce an occasional fruit bunch the first year, and a good crop the second year if full sun is supplied.
 A southern exposure is to your advantage.
-Since there are many ways to grow and prune grapes, for more information see Fruits and Berries for the Home Garden, by Lewis Hill.
+Since there are many ways to grow and prune grapes, for more information see The Fruit Gardener’s Bible, by Lewis Hill.

 Powdery mildew can be a serious problem for European grapes (most American types seem to be immune to mildew).
 Use an organic fungicide labeled for powdery mildew to protect your crop.